Living Standard — Last Updated 6 June 2023

 text/html resources are discussed in the section above entitled "The HTML

-The syntax for using HTML with XML, whether in XHTML documents or embedded in other XML documents, is defined in the XML and Namespaces in XML specifications.
+The syntax for XML is defined in XML and Namespaces in XML.
 [XML] [XMLNS]

 This specification does not define any syntax-level requirements beyond those defined for XML proper.